x

 Going to University?

-Perhaps there was a course that you wanted to do but didn’t apply for because you didn’t think you’d get the grades.
-If you applied for another course or University and you got an unconditional place, then you can choose to decline your place and go into Clearing.
-Make sure that you’re certain that you don’t want to follow this course anymore.
+Maybe there was a course you wanted to do but didn’t apply for because you didn’t think you’d get the grades.
+If you applied for another course or University and were offered an unconditional place, then you can choose to decline that place and go into Clearing.
+Ensure you’re confident you don’t want to do this course anymore.
 Talk to the University and your careers adviser at school or college before making this decision.
 UCAS has further information about this.

-Things didn’t go as well as planned?
-Don’t panic.
+If things don’t go as well as planned, don’t panic.
 The University might still accept you on the course or offer you a different course.
 Log in to your UCAS account to find out.
-If not, and you still want to go to Uni, you can choose to go through Clearing and see what other courses or Universities are open to you.
+If you didn’t get in and still want to go to Uni, you can go through Clearing and see what other courses or Universities are open to you.

 Taking Resits

-If you’ve really set your heart on a specific career and need to study for a particular degree to achieve it, then you can resit your A Levels.
-A Levels can only be sat once a year, so you’ll have to wait until next June to sit them again.
+If you’ve really set your heart on a specific career and need to study for a particular degree to achieve it, then you can resit.
+A-Levels can only be sat once a year, so you’ll have to wait until next June to sit them again.
 Talk to your teachers if you want to return to school for resits.
-Or you may want to move on from school and re-take your exams at a local college instead.
+Or you may want to move on from school and retake your exams at a local college instead.
 The Mix has some great advice on Exam Resits.

 Consider other options